boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 Prompt 3: Output 324 tokens 38.02 t/s

 I was happily surprised by the speed and the limited amount of tokens.
-I run it a few times to be sure, this is not a cherry pick and no it is very consistent.
+I ran it a few times to be sure, so this is not a cherry pick and no, it is very consistent.
+For a chat, it has very low latency and feels very snappy in its answers, providing a very good user experience.
+When the context grows to 16K/20K tokens, the token throughput decreases from 20 tok/s down to 15 tok/s.
+Still, it retains its low latency to answer quickly.

 # Sustained Performance